-In clinical settings, it is difficult to separate these diverse effects of statins on leukocytes .
-Nevertheless, it may be of interest that in our study, changes in the expression of adhesion molecules after the atorvastatin treatment did not correlate with changes in blood lipids; also, CD11a expression decreased below levels observed in controls.
-This might suggest that some lipid-independent mechanisms could have contributed to the effect of atorvastatin on leukocytes.
-It therefore appears likely that the effect of statins on leukocyte adhesiveness has both lipid lowering-dependent and independent components, and this question requires further investigation.
+In clinical settings, it is difficult to separate these diverse effects of statins on leukocytes.
+Nevertheless, it may be of interest that in our study, the changes in the expression of adhesion molecules after the atorvastatin treatment did not correlate with changes in blood lipids; hence, CD11a expression decreased below the levels observed in controls.
+This might suggest that some lipidindependent mechanisms could have contributed to the effect of atorvastatin on leukocytes.
+It therefore appears likely that the effect of statins on leukocyte adhesiveness has both lipid lowering-dependent and independent components.
+This question requires further investigation.